OW-Rep: Open World Object Detection with Instance Representation Learning: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Humans can identify novel objects and associate them with similar objects based on their attributes, achieving a comprehensive understanding of a scene.
+Humans naturally detect and localize unfamiliar objects, drawing on associations with similar ones to comprehend them.
 While deep learning-based methods have made significant improvements in perception, object detectors still struggle to detect objects beyond the training distribution.
-To perform robustly in real-world scenarios, detectors should be able to detect unexpected objects and understand the semantic relationships between them.
-Recently, Open World Object Detection~(OWOD)~\cite{joseph2021towards} has been introduced to enhance the detectors' generalizability by enabling the detection of unknown objects not labeled in the training set, facilitating their application in the open-world.
+To operate reliably in real-world environments, detectors should be able to detect and identify both the previously known and novel unknown objects.
+Open World Object Detection~(OWOD)~\cite{joseph2021towards}, recently introduced, enhanced the detectors' practicality and reliability by enabling the detection of unknown objects not labeled in the training set.
+The framework then involves a human annotator to label detected unknowns and incrementally trains the detector on this new data, enabling continuous adaptation in open-world environments.

-While OWOD aims to learn a generalized understanding of \textit{object} across diverse categories, this broad approach often overlooks the finer relationships between detected objects.
-Such relationships are critical for a comprehensive understanding of a scene, particularly in open-world applications where novel objects lack predefined class information.
-For example, tasks such as object tracking~\cite{liu2022opening, pang2021quasi, wojke2017simple}, path planning~\cite{honda2024replan}, and class discovery~\cite{wu2022uc, fomenko2022learning} in open-world scenarios rely on feature similarity among object proposals to enable functions such as association and obstacle identification.
-However, existing approaches that leverage object features from detectors to infer proposal-wise relationships fail to capture detailed, meaningful information~\cite{rambhatla2021pursuit,fomenko2022learning,hayes2024pandas}.
-To effectively utilize OWOD results, it is essential to learn the similarity between detected objects.
+To achieve a comprehensive understanding of a scene in open-world environments, it is crucial to not only detect both known and unknown objects but also to learn the finer relationships between them.
+These relationships play a key role in diverse applications of detectors where predefined information about novel classes is unavailable.
+For example, tasks such as object tracking~\cite{liu2022opening, pang2021quasi, wojke2017simple}, path planning~\cite{honda2024replan}, and class discovery~\cite{wu2022uc, fomenko2022learning} in open-world scenarios heavily rely on semantic similarity between detected objects for association and obstacle identification.
+However, existing OWOD approaches primarily focus on learning generalized object representations across diverse categories, often overlooking these finer relationships and failing to capture meaningful semantic information.
+As a result, methods relying on pretrained detector features to infer relationships between known and unknown objects often struggle to work effectively~\cite{rambhatla2021pursuit, hayes2024pandas}.